Is the Apple Support email with the blue badge and BIMI logo legitimate?

 2024-12-10 - Email Geeks

-The Apple Support email is legitimate when the blue badge is genuinely rendered by the receiving mail client, the Apple BIMI logo is shown through the provider's verification process, and the raw headers show DMARC passing for the Apple sender domain.
+The Apple Support sender identity is authenticated when the blue badge is genuinely rendered by the receiving mail client, the Apple BIMI logo is shown through the provider's verification process, and the raw headers show DMARC passing for the Apple sender domain.
 A screenshot without headers can only get you to likely legitimate, not confirmed.
+Even a confirmed Apple sender does not prove that you initiated the support or account event.

-For personal safety, do not click unexpected account or payment links.
+For personal safety, do not click unexpected account or payment links, and never share an Apple Account password or verification code.
 Open Apple settings, the App Store, or the Apple Account site directly and check whether the event exists.
-For brand teams, the lesson is broader: keep DMARC, SPF, DKIM, BIMI, and sender inventory monitored continuously so verified brand indicators stay dependable and spoofing attempts are visible.
+For brand teams, keep DMARC, SPF, DKIM, BIMI, and sender inventory monitored so verified brand indicators stay dependable and spoofing attempts remain visible.